woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway.md

 Using the actor concurrency model as a foundation, another concurrency pattern can be modelled in Elixir — the producer/consumer model.

-This model aims to allow for decoupled data production and consumption by setting up two separate processes for handling each task — effectively creating a logical separation of concerns.
+This model aims to allow for decoupled data production and consumption by setting up two separate processes to handle each task — effectively creating a logical separation of concerns.

-However, the producer/consumer model faces a critical issue — what happens if the producer generates an obscene amount of messages for the consumer?
-The logical answer is that the consumer will be overwhelmed and will eventually fail trying to keep up with processing that many messages.
+However, the producer/consumer model faces a critical issue — what happens if the producer generates excessive messages for the consumer?
+The consumer will be overwhelmed and will eventually fail trying to keep up with processing that many messages.
 This is where [back pressure](https://medium.com/@jayphelps/backpressure-explained-the-flow-of-data-through-software-2350b3e77ce7) comes into play.

 > Back pressure is a control mechanism for how much a producer should emit based on consumer demand, consumer message buffering, or limited sampling